 Shareholder right to inspect books and records (UK)

 As a shareholder in a company, one of your rights is to have your name correctly inserted in the company register of members.
 In addition, you also have the right to inspect and obtain copies of several company documents, records and registers.
 However, this is on the basis that reasonable notice has been given.
 Furthermore, members can inspect the documents free of charge.

 Every 12 months, each UK company needs to file both company accounts and a Confirmation Statement (CS) with Companies House.
 The CS reports any changes in the statutory details of the company in the previous 12 months, and when you file this, it updates the register at Companies House.

 Therefore, the details shown in the registers should agree with what details which you report on the CS form.

 Sell your company

-If there comes a time when you decide to sell your company, you will need to ensure that the statutory registers are up to date.
+If there comes a time when you decide to sell your company, you will need to ensure that the statutory records are up to date.
 In addition, if you consider selling your business in the future, it will give you peace of mind if your registers are up-to-date and accurate.
 Failing to do this may cause you a headache when you come to sell, and it could hold up any sale as you would then need to recreate these records from scratch.

 Link to Contractor Advice UK group on